 Whole-person approach

-All rehabilitation programs at Villa Oasis, including our San Diego alcohol rehab service, aim to address the many facets of substance abuse, including:
+All rehabilitation programs at Villa Oasis, including our San Diego alcohol rehab service, aim to address the many facets of substance abuse disorder, including:

 How does Villa Oasis help?

-At Villa Oasis San Diego, we provide TSF to those who need it.
-Our goal is to put you on the right path by integrating the principles of 12-Step programs throughout the day during our daily groups.
-In the evening, our residents attend a variety of support meetings, including AA and Narcotics Anonymous (NA), where they mingle with others who have shared similar experiences.
+At Villa Oasis San Diego, we offer TSF as a crucial component of our addiction treatment program.
+Our aim is to set you on the path to recovery by incorporating the principles of 12-step programs into our daily routines and 12-step meetings.
+In the evenings, our residents attend various peer support meetings, including AA and Narcotics Anonymous (NA), providing them the opportunity to engage with others who have shared similar experiences.

-The programs we offer, including TSF, are not just for substance abuse.
-We provide care for those with dual diagnoses and believe that a holistic approach to substance abuse and mental health issues can create a core program that gives you a better chance of abstaining as you progress.
+The programs we offer, including TSF, cater not only to substance abuse issues but also to those with dual diagnoses.
+We believe that a holistic approach to treating substance use and mental health issues can form a core program that gives you a better chance of abstinence as you progress.

 Villa Oasis residence.
 Multiple palm trees stretch towards the sky